 - Inconsistency with current work compared to previous work

-- Infrequent class attedance with little or no work completed
+- Infrequent class attendance with little or no work completed

-- Dependency (a student who hands around or makes excessive appointments)
+- Dependency (a student who hangs around or makes excessive appointments)

 - Noticeable lack of energy or frequently falling asleep in class